ajcastineira/multiacademico/README.md

-# multicad
+# multiacademico

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+Multiacademico App para Instituciones Educativas version 5.0.1

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt` for building and `grunt vendor-to-plugin` for copy plugins from vendor folder

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `grunt test` will run the unit tests with karma(no available).